What’s the Army Corps of Engineers?

 A helpful way to think of the Army Corps of Engineers is that it’s the federal and military agency that builds, designs, and maintains critical U.S. infrastructure.
 They also play an essential role in war reconstruction efforts in places like Iraq and Afghanistan, and, like the U.S. Army, they operate worldwide.

-Empire Resume will explore the mission and long, storied history of the U.S. Army Corps of Engineers, letting you know what precisely they do, why their services are so important, and how to become a part of the military agency.
+We’ll explore the mission and long, storied history of the U.S. Army Corps of Engineers, letting you know what precisely they do, why their services are so important, and how to become a part of the military agency.

 Older than America